 One of the most important ways of celebrating Christmas in Italy is the Nativity crib scene.
-Using a crib to help tell the Christmas story was made very popular by St. Francis of Assisi in 1223 (Assisi is in mid-Italy).
-The previous year he had visited Bethlehem and saw where the stable, where it was thought that Jesus was born.
-A lot of Italian families have a Nativity crib in their homes.
+Using a Nativity scene to help tell the Christmas story was made very popular by St. Francis of Assisi in 1223 (Assisi is in mid-Italy).
+The previous year he had visited Bethlehem and saw where it was thought that Jesus was born.
+A lot of Italian families have a Nativity scene in their homes.

-The city of Naples in Italy is world famous for its cribs and crib making.
-These are known as 'Presepe Napoletano' (meaning Neapolitan Cribs).
-The first crib scene in Naples is thought to go back to 1025 and was in the Church of S. Maria del presepe (Saint Mary of the Crib), this was even before St. Francis of Assisi had made cribs very popular!
+The city of Naples in Italy is world famous for its Nativity scenes.
+These are known as 'Presepe Napoletano' (meaning Neapolitan Nativity/cribs scenes).
+The first Nativity scene in Naples is thought to go back to 1025 and was in the Church of S. Maria del presepe (Saint Mary of the Nativity), this was even before St. Francis of Assisi had made Nativity scenes very popular!

-Having cribs in your own home became popular in the 16th century and it's still popular today (before that only churches and monasteries had cribs).
-Cribs are traditionally put out on the 8th December.
-But the figure of the baby Jesus isn't put into the crib until the evening/night of December 24th!
+Having Nativity scenes in your own home became popular in the 16th century and it's still popular today (before that only churches and monasteries had scenes).
+Nativity scenes are traditionally put out on the 8th December.
+But the figure of the baby Jesus isn't put into the crib/manger until the evening/night of December 24th!

-One special thing about Neapolitan cribs is that they have always been displayed not only characters and figures from the Christmas Story, but also 'every day' people and objects (such as houses, waterfalls, food, animals and even figures of famous people and politicians!).
-Naples is also the home to the largest crib scene in the world, which has over 600 objects on it!
+One special thing about Neapolitan Nativity scenes, is that they always have extra 'every day' people and objects (such as houses, waterfalls, food, animals and even figures of famous people and politicians!).
+Naples is also the home to the largest Nativity scene in the world, which has over 600 objects on it!

-In Naples there is a still a street of the nativity makers called the 'Via San Gregorio Armeno'.
-In the street you can buy wonderful hand made crib decorations and figures - and of course whole cribs!
+In Naples there is a still a street of nativity scene makers called the 'Via San Gregorio Armeno'.
+In the street you can buy wonderful hand made Nativity scene decorations and figures - and of course whole scenes!

-You can see some pictures of crib scenes and figures from Naples on this page: www.foto.portanapoli.com/presepe.html
+You can see some pictures of nativity scenes and figures from Naples on this page: www.foto.portanapoli.com/presepe.html

 One old Italian custom is that children go out Carol singing and playing songs on shepherds pipes, wearing shepherds sandals and hats.

-On Christmas Eve, no food is eaten until after Midnight Mass.
-Then the main Christmas meal is eaten.
-The meal includes Italian Christmas Cake called 'Panettone' which is like a dry fruity sponge cake.
+When people return from Mass, if it's cold, you might have a slice of Italian Christmas Cake called 'Panettone' which is like a dry fruity sponge cake and a cup of hot chocolate!
 Here's a recipe for panettone.
 You can find out more about Christmas in Italy and Italian Christmas Recipes on this site.

-In Italian Happy/Merry Christmas is 'Buon Natale' and in Sicilian it's 'Bon Natali'.
+In Italian Happy/Merry Christmas is 'Buon Natale', in Sicilian it's 'Bon Natali' and in Ladin (spoken in some parts of the northern Italian region of South Tyrol) it's 'Bon/Bun Nadèl'.
 Happy/Merry Christmas in lots more languages.

-Epiphany (see Spain for more information), is also important in Italy.
+Epiphany is also important in Italy.
 On Epiphany night, children believe that an old lady called 'Befana' brings presents for them.
-The story about Befana bringing presents is very similar to the story of Babouska told in Russia.
+The story about Befana bringing presents is very similar to the story of Babushka.
 Children put stockings up by the fireplace for Befana to fill.
+In parts of northern Italy, the Three Kings might bring you present rather than Befana.
 On Christmas day 'Babbo Natale' (Santa Claus) might bring them some small gifts, but the main day for present giving is on Epiphany.